Quantum theory of surface lattice resonances: S6. Pump-probe spectroscopy of nonlinear SLR dynamics

 \paragraph{Second order in pump: $(2)(0)$.}

 At second order, the coherences created at first order can create populations in the $\ket{2}$ state

 generally leading to convolutions in both momentum and frequency space.
 Here, an asterisk in the exponent describes complex conjugation and an asterisk between two symbols denotes convolution.
-Making use of the fact that the only momentum mode driven for the coherence at linear order is $\bk_{ \parallel}$ (and the opposite sign for the complex conjugate), we can see that only the zero-momentum mode is driven for the population at second order (see Fig.~\ref{figS2}) \\ In analogy to Sec.~S1, we pull the self-interaction term at $\br_\Lambda=0$ out of the lattice sum $\bar{\calS}_\bq^{12}$ [see Eq.~\eqref{eq:damping}], giving rise to radiative damping for the population:
+Making use of the fact that the only momentum mode driven for the coherence at linear order is $\bk_{ \parallel,p}$ (and the opposite sign for the complex conjugate), we can see that only the zero-momentum mode is driven for the population at second order (see Fig.~\ref{figS2}) \\

-where the last step holds since $\s^*\ast\s$ is the Fourier transform of a real time‑domain quantity and hence has Hermitian symmetry.